Dnyarri/POVmosaic/README.md

 Current version of POV-Ray Mosaic consist of several parts:

-- **POVRayMosaic** - Main program GUI, joining all components together;
+- [**POVRayMosaic.py**](https://github.com/Dnyarri/POVmosaic/blob/main/POVRayMosaic.py) - Main program GUI, joining all components together;

 - **povzaika** module, including:

-  - **zaika63** - converts every single pixel into 3D object, by default a solid sphere.
+  - [**zaika63.py**](https://github.com/Dnyarri/POVmosaic/blob/main/export/zaika63.py) - converts every single pixel into 3D object, by default a solid sphere.
 Spheres are packed into triangle/hexagon grid.
 Spheres may be easily replaced by other predefined objects, object positions and properties may be mapped to source image brightness and/or randomized, etc.
-  - **zaika44** - converts every single pixel into 3D object, by default a solid cube.
+  - [**zaika44.py**](https://github.com/Dnyarri/POVmosaic/blob/main/export/zaika44.py) - converts every single pixel into 3D object, by default a solid cube.
 Cubes are packed into square grid.
 Spheres may be easily replaced by other predefined objects, object positions and properties may be mapped to source image brightness and/or randomized, etc.
-  - **zaika36** - converts every single pixel into 3D object, by default a triangular prism.
+  - [**zaika36.py**](https://github.com/Dnyarri/POVmosaic/blob/main/export/zaika36.py) - converts every single pixel into 3D object, by default a triangular prism.
 Prisms are packed into triangle grid.

 - **pypng** and **pypnm** modules contain components providing PNG and PPM image files reading, correspondingly.